Husein Mutahar: Education

-Mutahar go to elementary school in the Europeesche Lagere School for 7 years.
-While studying at the ELS, in addition to studying general knowledge at school, he also concurrently studied the al-Quran to a female teacher named Encik Nur.
-After graduating, he then went to middle school in Meer Uitgebreid Lager Onderwijs while concurrently studying religious knowledge to Kyai Saleh in Semarang.
+Mutahar went to elementary school at Europeesche Lagere School for seven years.
+While studying at the ELS, in addition to studying general knowledge at school, he also concurrently studied the Quran with a female teacher named Encik Nur.
+After graduating, he then went to middle school in Meer Uitgebreid Lager Onderwijs while concurrently studying religious knowledge with Kyai Saleh in Semarang.
 After three years, he went to high school at Algemene Middelbare School and majored in Eastern Literature, especially Malay language, in Yogyakarta.

 Mutahar had studied at the Faculty of Law of Gadjah Mada University, from 1946 to 1947, after two years he then chose to drop out for participating in the Indonesian National Revolution.
 In addition, he also attended the Training School Diplomatic and Consular Affairs in the Netherlands and also attended the Training School Diplomatic and Consular Affairs at the United Nations office in New York.

 Personal life

 Mutahar was not married during his life, but has 8 adopted children (6 boys and 2 girls).
-Some were "submitted" from their mother (who were widow) or from their father some time before he was passing away.
+Some were "submitted" from their mother (who were widow) or from their father some time before he was dying.
 There was also a father or mother who voluntarily gave up his children to be recognized as Mutahar's children.

 Career

 Military career

 As a soldier, Mutahar fought in the Battle of Semarang.
 Mutahar moved to Yogyakarta with Sukarno when there was the transfer of capital of the Republic of Indonesia from Jakarta to Yogyakarta in 1946, he was invited by Rear admiral Mohammad Nazir who was served as Chief of Staff of the Navy.
 Mutahar was later appointed a secretary of commander with the rank of a Lieutenant.

 While accompanying Nazir, Sukarno remembered Mutahar as a driver driving his car in Semarang, a few days after the Five Day Battle.
-Mutahar was then asked by Sukarno from Nazir to serve as his adjutant and was promoted to Major.
-Mutahar then became Adjutant III, then Adjutant II of the President of the Republic of Indonesia from 1946 to 1948.
+Mutahar was then asked by Sukarno from Nazir to serve as his adjutant and was promoted to major.
+Mutahar then became Adjutant III, then Adjutant II of the president of the Republic of Indonesia from 1946 to 1948.

 Political career

 Mutahar had been a member of a political party from 1938 to 1942.
 During that time he became a clerk in the Consultative Bureau of the Ministry of Industry for North Central Java, Department of Economic Affairs.
 After Indonesia was occupied by Japan, in 1943 he then became secretary to the head of economic division at the Central Java Governor's office.

 After Indonesian independence during Sukarno's leadership in 1966, Mutahar was assigned as Director General of Youth Affairs and Scout at the Ministry of Education and Culture of Indonesia until 1968 when Suharto's leadership.
 Furthermore, from 1969 to 1979, he became an employee of the Department of Foreign Affairs of the Republic of Indonesia.
-In addition, as a diplomat he was later appointed as Indonesian Ambassador to the Vatican in 1969-1973.
+In addition, as a diplomat he was later appointed as Indonesian Ambassador to the Vatican in 1969–1973.
 But his last position in politics was as Secretary General of the Department of Foreign Affairs in 1974.